Ted Sarandos: Netflix (1999–present)

 Sarandos has been outspoken about discarding or not holding important traditional network models.
 Although historically a big broadcast TV fan, he describes the model as now becoming archaic.
 Sarandos said he sees the new model as a way to prioritize the needs and desires of the consumer.
-Part of this is the refusal to release ratings and metrics of viewership.
 International reach and long tail, niche appeal is also an important part of the business model.
 The spend is typically a large upfront payment, with no back-end fees to talent and creators, especially of original content that Netflix owns.
 Sarandos said that he sees the Netflix brand as being based on personalization, that it was a deliberate choice on the part of Netflix to focus on providing diverse content that would appeal to the tastes of a broad base of viewers – one that would not be focused on a marquee show that Netflix would be known for, but quality shows that would appeal to different audiences.

 Sarandos has said that he sees Netflix as a digital product, where the balance between distributing physical bits of content versus streaming digital content would be cheaper as both broadband and Netflix grew.
 The shift away from the DVD business came from this evaluation of new model focused on streaming and includes original programming, which is one of the main responsibilities of Sarandos' work at Netflix.

-Sarandos set up a multi-picture deal with Adam Sandler, which was met with criticism.
-In defense, Sarandos said that the numbers make sense, something he characterizes as "data-influenced intuition," and that Sandler has a global appeal.
-Sarandos characterized Sandler's 2015 film The Ridiculous 6 as successful, saying it garnered the highest number of Netflix viewers streaming a film within the first 30 days of its release.

 During the 2016 Television Critics Association presentation, Sarandos said he expects the amount Netflix spends on original programming to rise considerably.
-In terms of volume, Sarandos said that Netflix will be showing over 600 hours of original programming in 2016.

 In 2020, Netflix announced Sarandos as its co-chief executive officer and member of the company's board of directors.
-Hastings had referred to Sarandos as his partner in running Netflix in previous years, specifically on film and TV production.

-In 2022, Sarandos was named "Entertainment Person of the Year" at the Cannes Lions International Festival of Creativity in recognition for his work in entertainment marketing and communications.

-On 19th January 2023, He became the co-CEO of Netflix along with Greg Peters after Reed Hasting stepped down and became the Executive Chairman.
+On January 19, 2023, Hastings stepped down as co-CEO to become Executive Chairman.
+Greg Peters was named co-CEO alongside Sarandos.